nkern/nkern.github.io/_posts/2024-04-20-grfs_and_ffts.md

 {% endhighlight %}
 </details>

 Thus we have created normalized taper functions that account for the smaller box volume induced by the tapering.
-Below we show what the tapering does to the simulated GRF box in Figure 6.
+We show what the tapering does to the simulated GRF box below in Figure 6.

 <figure>
 <center>